-When you think about classic dog toys over the years, tennis balls are sure to make the list.
+When you think about classic dog toys, tennis balls are sure to make the list.
 They’re a fun, cheap option that many pet parents can stock up on just as quickly as their dog goes through them, which is good news for pups who like to chew or fetch.
-Still — despite the balls’ everlasting popularity — more and more dog owners have stopped to wonder: Are tennis balls safe for dogs?
+Still — despite the balls’ everlasting popularity — more and more dog owners have stopped to wonder: Are tennis balls bad for dogs?

-While it can be difficult to guarantee the safety of any pet product, you should pay special attention to your pup while he’s playing with anything you don’t completely trust.
+Because it can be difficult to guarantee the safety of any pet product, you should pay special attention to your pup while he’s playing with anything you don’t completely trust.
 Better yet, you can even research the items your dog is playing with.
-This could, and perhaps should, include low-quality dog toys or any chew item not meant for canines.
+This could, and perhaps should, include low-quality dog toys or any chew item not meant for canines — including tennis balls.
 Here’s what you need to know.

-Although there’s no denying the upsides to playing with tennis balls (price, easy to find, etc.), they come with many risks you may not have thought of.
-The team at Animal Dental Care and Oral Surgery — or Wellpets, as their site is named — has put together some helpful reminders about the silent dangers of tennis balls.
+Although there’s no denying the upsides to playing with tennis balls (they’re cheap, easy to find, etc.), they come with many risks you may not have thought of.
+The team at Animal Dental Care and Oral Surgery — or Wellpets, as its site is named — has put together some helpful reminders about the silent dangers of tennis balls.

 Tennis balls can harm your dog’s teeth with the “harmless” neon fuzz

 Sandpaper on teeth is probably a good thing only at the dentist, and even then, it’s rarely pleasant.
 Dogs may not realize it while they’re having a blast, but the neon yellow fuzzy material that gives the tennis ball its grip will also microscopically grip onto the enamel of your dog’s teeth, causing a sandpaper-like effect (via Wellpets).

 Over time, this can lead to an extra (and completely avoidable!) wearing down of your dog’s teeth.
 Since many dog breeds are also prone to dental problems, there’s no reason why they should be exposed to unnecessary damage like this.
 Instead, try out a similar-sized toy that’s built for dogs.

 Accidents can happen: Your dog can choke on a tennis ball or its pieces